markwise/react-create-form/README.md

 ### form[field].errors

-Type: Array

-Default: An empty array.
-This property only exists if a field will validate.

 An array of all field errors.
 Use this if you want to display all field errors at the same time.

 ```javascript
 let {form, onChange} = this.props